UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 Let’s take a look at what happens when we add `a_new_variable`, which is a global variable,e and refer to it in the `squares_a_list` function.

-The function recognizes the global variable\!
+The function recognizes the global variable!

 It’s important to note that, although functions recognize global variables, it’s not good practice to have functions reference objects